Planning-nl/vugel-docs/docs/README.md

 direct mutations can be faster and offers more fine-grained control.

 The direct container, in contrast to a normal container, allows you to add, remove and iterate over children directly via several child-related methods.
+You can use the `create(type: Constructor<Node>)` method to create nodes that can be added to this direct container.
+These nodes are direct-containers themselves, allowing you to add children to them as well.

+For a list of child-mutating methods, see [https://github.com/Planning-nl/vugel/blob/master/src/runtime/nodes/direct.ts#L11](https://github.com/Planning-nl/vugel/blob/master/src/runtime/nodes/direct.ts#L11).

-> In a vue template, the `direct-container` tag should not contain children.
+> The `direct-container` tag should not contain children in a vue template.

 ## Layout
 Vugel offers basic layouting that uses relative positioning.
 Additionally, it contains a flexbox layout engine which